jstnstwrt/dsp/05b-python_advanced.md

 ####Q1.
 Find how many different degrees there are, and their frequencies: Ex:  PhD, ScD, MD, MPH, BSEd, MS, JD, etc.

 >> There are 8 different degree types represented in this data set.
 This does not include the '0' degree entry.
+Below is a list of all the unique degree types, alongside their respective frequencies in the dataset.

 >> 1. PHD, 31
 >> 2. SCD, 6